EU eyes beefed-up coast guard to protect outside borders

-BRUSSELS (AP) — European Commission President Jean-Claude Juncker wants to beef up the EU’s coast guard and asylum agency to better police Europe’s outside borders and speed the deportation of unauthorized migrants.
+BRUSSELS (AP) — European Commission President Jean-Claude Juncker on Wednesday unveiled new plans to beef up the EU’s coast guard and asylum agency to better police Europe’s outside borders and speed the deportation of unauthorized migrants.

-Juncker told EU lawmakers in Strasbourg, France, Wednesday that “external borders must be protected more effectively.”
+The proposals come as EU nations bicker over who should take responsibility for people rescued in the Mediterranean Sea trying to seek better lives in Europe, even as the number of crossings has declined sharply this year.

-He says the executive Commission is proposing a standing corps for the border and coast guard agency numbering 10,000 staff, including guards and migration experts.
+“External borders must be protected more effectively,” Juncker told EU lawmakers in Strasbourg, France, in a self-styled “state of the European Union” address.

-The force would be fully operational by 2020 and Juncker says it should be funded by some 2.2 billion euros in EU money.
+He said the EU’s executive Commission is proposing a standing corps for the border and coast guard agency numbering 10,000 staff, including guards and migration experts, to be up and running by 2020.

 Most Read Nation & World Stories